near/docs/docs/develop/contracts/js/quickstart.md

 }
 ```

-Running the constructor will default the contract's `message` state variable with 'Hello Web3 World!'.
+Running the constructor will default the contract's `message` state variable to 'Hello Web3 World!'.

 3. You will now need a way to retrieve this message from the blockchain.
 To do this, create a new `@view` function within the class: